 As I said, I still struggle, but these are massive, massive wins in my mind, and I’ll take every little win I can get!
 So here are just some of the things I’ve done…

 Though these are loosely in no particular order, this was huge for me.
 I went gluten free-ish when I was 18 after learning the connection it had with Hashimoto’s.
 I went full on gluten, soy, and nightshade free until 3 years later, and it changed my life.
 I had no idea how much these foods were affecting me on a daily basis and how much better I feel without them!

 For me, gluten free, soy free and nightshade free wasn’t enough to really heal.
 I really needed to nix grains, take a dairy break, and learn about inflammatory oils and how to be a nutrient seeker.
 It’s been about 2 years that I’ve followed an AIP template, and it’s really helped change the way I feel, and the way I see food as nourishment for healing rather than something to just eat or avoid.

 3. I began my bone broth obsession

-All week, every week… I’m drinking broth.
+All week, every week… I’m drinking the broth.
 Whether it’s a bone broth based soup, a drink, a meal with a bone broth sauce like this spaghetti squash alfredo, or just straight up in a mug, bone broth has been huge in transforming my health.
-It’s helped with my gut healing, and mineral absorption!
+It’s helped with my gut healing and mineral absorption!

 4. I started eating protein & healthy fat daily